 Roselle Desserts

 The caramels here were the highlight for me because I have not found anything else like it in this city.
 These are not your grandmother’s purse-caramels.
-It’s not being overdramatic to say these are life-changing.
+It’s not overdramatic to say these are life-changing.
 These caramels are freshly made and are soft with a melt-in-your-mouth texture.
 Each bite into one of these bits of perfection is a burst of flavour.
 If you make it out to Roselle, I highly recommend trying a caramel in every flavour they have.
 The current storefront only has a few seats so don’t count on being able to sit here and eat.

 Location: 362 King St. E